Gloving in yeovil

 Stamps inside the gloves are of the Yeovil Glove Company at left and the War Department's 'WD' and broad arrow at right.

-A 'Success' glove sewing machine, made by Allbrook & Hashfield of London and retailed by Hyde and Wakely of Yeovil.
+A 'Success' glove sewing machine, made by Allbrook & Hashfield of London around 1930 and retailed by Hyde and Wakely of Yeovil.
 This example came from the Yeovil Glove Company of the Nautilus Works, Reckleford.

 Workers of the Yeovil Glove Company during the 1950s in a photograph published in the Western Gazette.